JetBrains-Research/IntelliJDeodorant/README.md

 ## Usage

-The ```JDeodorant``` tool window will appear in IntelliJ IDEA.
+The ```IntelliJDeodorant``` tool window will appear in IntelliJ IDEA.
 Each tab of the panel contains a ```Refresh``` button allows detecting corresponding code smell in the whole project and table with results.
-To apply any refactoring, you must check the corresponding checkbox in the leftmost column of the table and click the ```Refactor``` button.
+To apply any refactoring, you must select suggestion in the table and click the ```Refactor``` button.